 We are committed to embedding a zero appetite culture towards bribery, corruption and facilitation payments across all areas and levels of the business.

 Our Fraud Policy defines the Group’s fraud control principles, mandatory requirements and accountabilities.
 It clearly articulates that the Group does not tolerate fraud and is committed to promoting and maintaining a sound ethical culture.

 Our Group-wide economics and trade sanctions policy acts as the basis for the development of appropriate internal procedures.
 We are committed to ensuring employees understand the importance of sanctions compliance.

 Our remuneration principles have been designed to support a remuneration approach that aligns with our vision, values and strategy, is appropriate to changing market conditions, and seek to comply with regulatory requirements.

-Our IB&M business operates globally through a number of CBA offices.
-In Global Markets, we engage in price quoting, order taking, transaction and execution, and other market making and risk management activities across the wholesale fixed income, currency and commodity (‘FICC’) markets.
+The Commonwealth Bank of Australia (‘CBA’) operates globally through a number of CBA offices to engage in price quoting, order taking, transaction execution and other market making and risk management activities across the wholesale fixed income, currency and commodity (‘FICC’) markets.

 Global Client Solutions (GCS) leads banking relationship management and the provision of transaction banking, risk management and capital solutions to our clients.
 The team’s purpose is to provide IB&M clients with solutions across the financing spectrum to support their strategic objectives.